wordpress-mobile/libaddressinput/README.md

 **Important Considerations**

 At this time, the data used for address formatting is statically included in the library and will need to be updated manually.
-The repo this was forked from typically get's a refresh of that data every few months.
+The repo this was forked from typically gets a refresh of that data every few months.

 We may want to someday write a script that builds this data mapping in a nightly job instead of relying on periodic manual updates.